hans-strudle/broil/README.md

-# BROILER
+# BROIL
-###### Use broiler to generate all the files/folders in your projects for you, each scaffold is based off a simple .json file allowing for easy sharing
+###### Use broil to generate all the files/folders in your projects for you, each scaffold is based off a simple .json file allowing for easy sharing
 #
 ### Install
 `npm install -g broil`